dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

   [Authentication/AllowSecondaryAuthenticationDevice CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-authentication#authentication-allowsecondaryauthenticationdevice)

-- **Web sign-in**: Enables Windows logon support for non-ADFS (Active Directory Federation Services) federated providers, such as Security Assertion Markup Language (SAML).
+- **Web sign-in**: Enables Windows sign in support for non-ADFS (Active Directory Federation Services) federated providers, such as Security Assertion Markup Language (SAML).
 SAML uses secure tokens that provide web browsers a single sign-on (SSO) experience.
 Your options:

   - **Not configured** (default): Uses the operating system default on the device.
   - **Enabled**: The Web Credential Provider is enabled for sign in.